sstuqtd/editor-framework/docs/manual/packages/creating-a-package.md

 Editor-Framework loads packages before App runs.
 By default it loads packages from `editor-framework://builtin/` and `~/.{app-name}/packages/`.

-You can customize the location it loads packages from through the `Editor.registerPackagePath` method in your `App.init` function.
+You can customize the location it loads packages from through the `package-search-path` option in `Editor.init(opts)` method in your `App.init` function.

 ## Structure